National Intervention Unit: Mission

 To stabilise volatile situations by combating serious and violent crimes, the policing of high-risk public violence, rendering specialised operational support to provinces/units/divisions of South Africa.

 Purpose

-The NIU render a specialised operational support function focused on planned, intelligence-driven and targeted deployments to address specific incidents of crime and public violence, and not day-to-day crowd management operations.
+The NIU render a specialised operational support function focused on planned, intelligence-driven and targeted military deployments to address specific incidents of crime and public violence, and not day-to-day crowd management operations.

 Function overview

 Primary functions

 In situations where other South African Police Service units, sections, or stations are not trained and equipped to deal with dangerous situations, the Intervention Units will take over, contain and conduct follow-up operations of incidents of serious violent crimes such as, but not limited to: